Object Detection in 20 Years: A Survey: Object Detection in 20 Years

-Local context refers to the visual information in the area that surrounds the object to detect.
+\textbf{Detection with local context:} Local context refers to the visual information in the area that surrounds the object to detect.
 It has long been acknowledged that local context helps improve object detection.
-At early 2000s, Sinha and Torralba \cite{MITAILAB01-Faces} found that inclusion of local contextual regions such as the facial bounding contour substantially improves face detection performance.
+In the early 2000s, Sinha and Torralba \cite{MITAILAB01-Faces} found that the inclusion of local contextual regions such as the facial bounding contour substantially improves face detection performance.
 Dalal and Triggs also found that incorporating a small amount of background information improves the accuracy of pedestrian detection \cite{CVPR05-HOG}.
 Recent deep learning based detectors can also be improved with local context by simply enlarging the networks' receptive field or the size of object proposals \cite{BMVC16-MultiPath, ECCV16-GBDNet, TPAMI18-GBDNet, ACCV16-RCNNforSmall, arXiv17-CCNet, CVPR15-MultiRegion, ICCV17-CoupleNet}.